texfaq/texfaq.github.io/FAQ-prinvalint.md

 # The Principal Value Integral symbol

-This symbol (an integral sign, 'crossed') does not appear in any of the fonts ordinarily available to (La)TeX users, but it can be created by use of the following macros:
+This symbol (an integral sign, ''crossed'') does not appear in any of the fonts ordinarily available to (La)TeX users, but it can be created by use of the following macros:
 <!-- {% raw %} -->